- Construction of a new single family home or duplex, additions, alterations and remodel of an existing home.

 If your project proposes to subdivide property into additional lots, visit the Divide Property page for more information.

-When planning to demolish an existing home and build a newer home please email the Permit Tech or visit us in the Development Services Center for information on the process.
+When planning to demolish an existing home and build a newer home please email a Permit Technician or visit us in the Development Services Center for information on the process.

 When don't I need a permit?